Toinoux38/aikit/website/docs/fine-tune.md

 ```

 :::tip
-If you are using containerd image store option, you can build with `docker build` which will default to the default containerd builder.
+If you are using containerd image store option, you can build with `docker build` which will default to the `default` `docker` driver builder.
 :::

 Depending on your setup and configuration, build process may take some time.
 At the end of the build, the fine-tuned model will automatically be quantized with the specified format and output to the path specified in the `--output`.

-Output will be a GGUF file that is named from the config output name and quantization configuration above.
+Output will be a `GGUF` file with the name and quanization format from the configuration.
 For example:

 ```bash
 $ ls -al _output